pandabar/pandabar.github.io/cv.markdown

 - 2007: Título de Profesor de Español (Professional Title of Spanish Teacher).
 University of Concepción (Chile).
 - 2007: Grado de Licenciada en Educación (BA degree in Education).
 University of Concepción (Chile).

-#### Publications
+#### Selected publications

 - Barrientos, F (2024).
 [Out with the old, in with the new: contrasts involving new features with acoustically salient cues are more likely to be acquired than those that redeploy L1 features](https://www.frontiersin.org/journals/language-sciences/articles/10.3389/flang.2024.1295265/full) _Frontiers in Language Sciences 3_.
 - Barrientos, F (2023).
 [On segmental representations in second language phonology: a perceptual account.](https://doi.org/10.1177/02676583211030637) _Second Language Research 39(1)_, 259-285.
-- Salcedo, P; Ferreira, A & Barrientos, F (2013): A Bayesian Model for Lexical Availability of Chilean High School Students in Mathematics.
-Natural and Artificial Models in Computation and Biology, 245-253.
-- Barrientos, F; Ferreira, A; & Salcedo, P (2012): Modelado del estudiante para el STI ELE-TUTOR: diseño de un componente adaptativo para apoyar la competencia lingüística del español como lengua extranjera.
-Boletín de Filología 47 (1), 11-32.
-- Ferreira, A; Salcedo,P; Kotz, G, & Barrientos, F (2012): La Arquitectura de ELE-TUTOR: Un Sistema Tutorial Inteligente para el Español como Lengua Extranjera.
-Signos 45 (79), 102-131.

 #### Selected talks

+- The role of the prosodic hierarchy on learning postlexical rules: /b d g/ spirantization by L1 German learners of Spanish.
+New Sounds 2025.
+University of Toronto, Canada.
 - Don’t buy, recycle?
 Acquiring new features versus feature redeployment in L2 speech perception.
-New Sounds 2022.University of Barcelona, Spain.
+New Sounds 2022.
+University of Barcelona, Spain.
 - What is a perceptual category in L2?
 On the nature of sound representations in late learners of a second language with a smaller L1 phonological inventory.
 2016 Annual Meeting of the Linguistics Association of Great Britain (LAGB).University of York, UK.
 - Perceptual L2 vowel categories in L1 Spanish speakers: What late L2 speakers (do not) learn.
 New Sounds 2016.
 University of Aarhus, Denmark, 10-12 June 2016.
 - Is L1 category splitting possible?
 On representations of L2 sounds and their role in lexical activation.
 Sound To Word 2016.
 University of Iowa, IA, USA, 1-2 April 2016.
-- Effects of L2 knowledge into L1 speech perception: boundary movement in the vowel perceptual space.
-2015 Annual Meeting of the Linguistics Association of Great Britain (LAGB).
-University College London, UK, 15-18 September 2015.

 #### Selected posters